jatin7/wellsensors/README.md

 # wellsensors
-private repo for well sensor data
+This is a temporary repo for well sensor data.